Monitor Running Queries in PostgreSQL using pg_stat_activity

 Overview

 When managing a PostgreSQL database, one of the most important tasks for database administrators and developers is monitoring currently running queries.
 This helps identify problematic sessions, troubleshoot performance bottlenecks, and optimize long-running queries.
-The query uses PostgreSQL’s built-in view pg_stat_activity
+The query uses PostgreSQL’s built-in view pg_stat_activity to list all active queries.

 Purpose of the Query